genyrosk/genyrosk.github.io/content/posts/python-decorators/index.md

 However, there are times when keeping things primitive only makes the overall picture increasingly complicated.
 This is especially true when our application performs lots of repetitive tasks.
 This is where the magic of Python lies: Python allows you to extend your code in a simple way, without introducing much overhead.
 For that purpose it offers a number of coding paradigms, one of which we're going to be using today: **decorators**.

-#### _Decorators are repeatable bit of code that you want to run **before** and **after** some function execution._
+> *_A **decorator** is a repeatable bit of code that you want to run **before** and **after** some function execution._*

 In our example we wrote 3 lines of code within our `call_api` function in order to keep track of how long the api takes to respond.
-Imagine now that we have multiple different functions that call different API endpoints and we would also like to time them.
+Imagine now that we have multiple different functions that call different API endpoints and we would also like to time all of them.
 If we keep doing it the same way as we did earlier, a lot of code would start to get duplicated.

 ```python